 We charge fees for our Services.
 The Primary Coordinator for your Member is responsible for ensuring payment of these fees to us within 30 days from notification of balance due.
 Failure to pay fees when they are due may result in the suspension of Accounts at your organization.

-The amount of these fees depends on the number of User accounts your organization has, the number of courses, on which optional Services you use, and other factors.
-Current pricing for specific Service can be found on our web site and is subject to change.
+The amount of these fees depends on the number of User accounts your organization has, the number of courses, which optional Services you use, and other factors.
+Current pricing for specific Services can be found on our web site and is subject to change.

 At certain membership levels, you may take advantage of various optional Services we offer.
 You indicate, when you become a Member of the LAMP Consortium, which, if any of these Services you wish to include.
 You may also add these later if desired.
 Current information about optional Services can be found on our web site and is subject to change.

 Many of our Services have limits to the amount of usage available.
 However, we recognize that, at times, it may be necessary for you to expand beyond these limits.
-We monitor your usage will attempt to notify your Primary Coordinator when we think you may be approaching a usage limit, however we are not obliged to do so.
+We monitor your usage and will notify your Primary Coordinator when you have exceeded 80% of the usage limit on a specific Service, however we are not obligated to do so.

-Exceeding a Services limit will either cause your Membership subscription to be upgraded to the next level or will result in additional fee, based on how much you exceed a specific limit.
+Exceeding a Services limit will either cause your Membership subscription to be upgraded to the next level or will result in additional fees, based on how much you exceed a specific limit.
 Current information about the costs for exceeding various Services limits can be found on our web site and is subject to change.
-Note that some fees for exceeding usage limits are due in the month following the exceedance and others will be due at the end of the membership year.
+Note that some fees for exceeding usage limits are due when the exceedance occurs, other feeds are due in the month following the exceedance or at the end of the membership year.

 Primary Coordinators or their designees can pay the fees due by check, by ACH transaction, by credit card or by PayPal.
 There is a 4% surcharge for using a credit card or PayPal.
 There is a 2% per month late fee added to any account that has been past due for more than 30 days.